ARandomBoiIsMe/TheDailyPoster/README.md

 # TheDailyPoster
-Script that checks for new [Thedaily](https://www.nytimes.com/column/the-daily) articles and makes a post to [r/Buckethead](https://www.reddit.com/r/Buckethead/) when a new article is found.
+Script that checks for new [The Daily](https://www.nytimes.com/column/the-daily) articles and makes a post to [r/Thedaily](https://www.reddit.com/r/Thedaily/) when a new article is found.

 ## Installation
 - [Install Python](https://www.python.org/downloads/).
 Add to PATH during the installation.